 - Use any combination of herbs you like – parsley, green onions, dill, chervil, basil, chives, cilantro.

-- In a pinch, one or more fresh herbs can be substituted with defrosted frozen cubes of herbs.
+- In a pinch, one or more fresh herbs can be substituted with defrosted frozen cubes of herbs or dried herbs.

 - To serve cold or at room temperature, make the full recipe up to a day ahead.
 When salmon cools down, refrigerate it, well covered.
 Sprinkle additional chopped herbs on top before serving along with lemon wedges and preferred garnish.

 Other quick & easy fish recipes you might like